Council Constitution 09 Part 4 - Financial Procedure Rules

 School Improvement Teams to produce a robust Deficit Recovery Plan (DRP), ensuring

-• A.22 The schools funding comes from Dedicated Schools Grant (DSG) grant.
+the spend is brought back in line with their allocated funds. - A.22 The schools funding comes from Dedicated Schools Grant (DSG) grant.
 DSG consists of

 three blocks namely Schools Block, Early Years Block and High Needs Block.
 The grant